 - Protein: Instead of ground chicken, you can also use ground turkey, beef, pork or sausage.

-- Herbs and spices: Top with fresh basil or a sprinkle of red pepper flakes for a kick.
+- Herbs and spices: Top with other fresh herbs like fresh basil or a sprinkle of red pepper flakes for a kick.

 - To make vegetarian: Add white beans or lentils instead of meatballs.